Toyota GR Supra: D1 Grand Prix

 On 13 March 2019, Toyota Gazoo Racing announced that it would be sponsoring the first fifth-generation GR Supra in the D1 Grand Prix production car drifting series, raced by Daigo Saito and Team Fat Five Racing (later rebranded as TMAR) for the 2019 season onwards.
 Team Toyo Tires also announced that they will be joining in using the GR Supra, driven by Masato Kawabata, from 2019 onwards.
 Other teams such as Team Yokohama Toyopet, Car Guy Racing, and SPAN Racing also later elected to use the GR Supra platform for their race teams.

 Formula Drift

 In March 2020, the first GR Supra for the Formula Drift drifting series was unveiled by Papadakis Racing in partnership with Toyota Gazoo Racing.
 It is powered by a modified B58 engine producing over 745 kW (1000 hp) and is driven by Fredric Aasbø.
 In November 2020, another GR Supra for Formula D was unveiled by GReddy Performance, powered by a modified B58 powerplant producing 596 kW (800 hp), and driven by Ken Gushi.
 Both Formula D GR Supras were featured by Toyota at the 2020 SEMA show, and have competed in Formula D since 2020.
+Team Huragan Racing's Oleksii Holovnia also began piloting a GR Supra in 2023.

 Aasbø went on to win the 2021 and 2022 Formula D Championship driving the GR Supra, winning five individual rounds since 2020.
 Strong performances by the GR Supra in Formula D have also helped Toyota win the overall Formula D Auto Cup in both 2021 and 2022.

+Supercars Championship

+In September 2024, Toyota Gazoo Racing Australia confirmed the use of the GR Supra in the Supercars Championship from 2026.
+Walkinshaw Andretti United were announced as the homologation team, as well as the use of the 2UR-GSE 5.0-litre V8 engine used in the Lexus RC F GT3.